 Type of Recruitment External Posting

 The incumbent follows well-established laboratory procedures to complete work.
 Sensitive or unusual situations are referred to the supervisor.
+Work is performed under the close supervision of senior laboratory personnel.
 Work is frequently reviewed for accuracy and to ensure adherence to research protocols.

 Work Environment and Level of Frequency that may be required: